 Texas License-To-Carry Shooting Test

-The Texas Concealed Handgun License Proficiency Test is not a difficult shooting test to pass.
-It is a timed test designed with plenty of time to get your shots off.
+The Texas License-To-Carry Proficiency Test is not a difficult shooting test to pass.
+It is a timed test designed with plenty of time to take your shots accurately.

 Handgun LTC Requirements

-Must be a .22 caliber or higher to qualify.
 There is no minimum caliber to legally carry as long as it is a legal pistol.
+We require at the minimum a .22 caliber pistol to qualify.

 There is no longer a classification of concealed handgun license.
 If you qualify with a revolver you can carry a semi-automatic.